 This display shows provisioning metrics for a single broker.
-Use this to see the host, platform, chassis, memory, redundancy and fabric data for a specific broker.
+Use this to see the host, platform, chassis, memory, operating system version, redundancy and fabric data for a specific broker.

 Select a broker from the drop-down menus.
 Search by clicking the right side of a column heading/Filter to open the Search, Sort and Choose Columns dialog: